^

 An important property of the above hormones is their effect on corticosteroid receptors in bone tissue, which competes with exogenous corticosteroids (see below).
 They also stimulate protein synthesis in osteoblasts and intramembrane ossification.

-Effect of glucocorticosteroids on the state of bone tissue
+The effect of glucocorticosteroids on bone tissue

 Vitamin D metabolism